 Property owners have control over decision-making for additions and renovations.
 This includes operating factors, as well, hours of operation, and other essential decisions related to the business owner’s customer base needs.

-Property owners can capitalize on additional tax benefits, including deducting loan interest, property taxes and other qualifying expenses.
+According to commercial real estate experts, property owners can capitalize on additional tax benefits, including deducting loan interest, property taxes and other qualifying expenses.
 Additional tax strategies may be considered, including forming an LLC to act as property owner and leasing space to the operating business.

 One of the primary goals of buying a building is to generate a long-term increase in value through market appreciation.
 Tenants do not see the benefit of appreciation, as their monthly rent expenditure does not go toward ownership or building equity.